MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Similarity Identification

-\subsection{Similarity Identification}
+\section{Similarity Identification}

+This section describes how \sys identifies historical tasks that are useful for the current tuning task.

-A Spark SQL tuning system can accumulate a wealth of historical tasks as it performs tuning tasks on different workloads.
+A continuously deployed Spark SQL tuning system can accumulate historical tasks over time as it performs tuning tasks on different workloads.
 These previous tasks can offer valuable insights for the current tuning.
+For example, workloads from different hardwares or data scales can expose critical queries for selecting representative SQL subsets.
+Even different-query workloads can provide useful signals for identifying promising search-space regions~\cite{zhang2023efficient,shen2023rover}.

+The intuition is that different Spark SQL workloads can share system-level bottlenecks, such as shuffle parallelism, memory pressure, spill behavior, executor resource allocation, and CPU/I/O contention.
+When two workloads expose similar bottlenecks, configurations that affect these bottlenecks tend to preserve similar performance rankings, even if absolute latencies differ.

-For instance, similar query workloads running on different hardware or with varying data scales may share critical queries, aiding us in partitioning low-fidelity workloads.
-Even for different query workloads, they may still assist in identifying the promising region within the search space~\cite{zhang2023efficient,shen2023rover}.
-However, as previous studies have shown, transferring knowledge from dissimilar tasks can lead to negative impacts~\cite{shen2025tune}.
-Hence, for a given target task, it is essential to identify similar tasks to ensure safe transfer.
+However, as prior studies show, transferring knowledge from dissimilar tasks can lead to negative impacts~\cite{shen2025tune}.
+Hence, for a given target task, \sys first identifies similar source tasks for safe transfer.

-To quantify the similarity between a source task and the target task, it is common to consider whether the two tasks have similar performance rankings for different configurations~\cite{zhang2021restune,sun2025rabbit}.
-Given the observations $\mathcal{D}_T$ of the target task--consisting of configuration-performance pairs--if a surrogate model of the source task can correctly predict the relative performance between configurations, the source task is considered similar to the target.
-Therefore, for the target task and a source task, we measure their similarity using the Kendall-tau coefficient based on the target observations.
-Formally, the similarity $S(i, T)$ between the $i$-th source task and the target task is defined as:
+Task similarity is commonly measured by whether two tasks induce similar configuration-performance rankings~\cite{zhang2021restune,sun2025rabbit}.
+Given the observations $\mathcal{D}_T$ of the target task, a source task is considered similar if its surrogate can correctly predict the relative performance of $\mathcal{D}_T$, indicating similar system bottlenecks between the two tasks.
+Therefore, we define the similarity $S(i,T)$ between the $i$-th source task and the target task using the Kendall-tau coefficient: